 Modern camping lanterns are a fun bunch, with many of the designs above boasting unique tech features for added convenience when you’re off the grid.
 Two of the most popular are built-in solar panels (covered above) and USB charging ports.
 The former is an excellent addition for supplementary power in the backcountry—simply leave your lantern out in direct sunlight for the day to get added juice.
 USB ports make it easy to recharge your phone or other electronic devices in the field, but they realistically only provide a moderate benefit.
 Using this function can drain your lantern’s battery quickly, and we recommend bringing along a separate power bank if you anticipate being out for an extended stretch.

 Some designs—like Ledlenser’s ML6 Connect—are also Bluetooth-compatible, allowing you to control the settings via an app on your phone.
-This makes it incredibly quick and easy to alternative between lighting modes, check battery levels, and personalize the settings to fit your preferences.
+This makes it incredibly quick and easy to alternate between lighting modes, check battery levels, and personalize the settings to fit your preferences.
 You can expect to pay a pretty penny for the added technology (the ML6 Connect costs around $100 on Amazon at the time of publishing), but it may be worth it for tech-savvy users who like to geek out on their gear.

 Water Resistance and IP Ratings